f-i/Paleomagnetic_Data_from_Chinese_Literature/README.md

 LOMAGAGE (),

+HIMAGAGE,

+TESTS (Various stability tests symbols R,M,C,C*,G,G*,F,F*,Fs,U,N),

+TILT (Percent tilt correction [usually 0 or 100, except synfold]),

-HIMAGAGE, TESTS, TILT, SLAT, SLONG,
+SLAT, SLONG,

 B (Number of sites),

 N (Number of samples),

-DEC, INC, KD, ED95,
+DEC (Remanence Declination east of true north 磁偏角),

+INC (Remanence Inclination, i.e. Inclination of mean direction of magnetization 磁倾角),

+KD (Fisher precision parameter for mean direction),

+ED95 (Radius of Circle of 95% confidence about mean direction, i.e. \alpha95),

-PLAT (Latitude of Paleomagnetic Pole Position),
+PLAT (Latitude of Paleomagnetic Pole [VGP] Position),

-PLONG (Longitude of Paleomagnetic Pole Position),
+PLONG (Longitude of Paleomagnetic Pole [VGP] Position),

 PTYPE (D=pole calculated from DEC,INC; V=pole calculated from VGPs),

-DP, DM,
+DP (half-angle of the confidence on the VGP in the direction of the palaeomeridian, i.e. semi-axis of oval of 95% confidence about Pole Position),

+DM (half-angle of the confidence on the VGP perpendicular to the palaeomeridian, i.e. the other semi-axis of oval of 95% confidence about Pole Position),

 NOREVERSED (Percent of Reversed directions of magnetization),